How Can Machine Learning Emulators Best Support Climate Science?: Conclusion

 \section{Conclusion}

-Since emulator development and application are often conducted by separate research communities, the success of these tools depends on successfully bridging the two.
-We find that when developers keep specific applications in mind from the outset, the transition to practical use becomes significantly more seamless.
-To support this, developers should prioritize adequacy for a scientific purpose, trustworthiness, and accessibility of their models, as these are the core values applied researchers require to trust and apply a model.
-Ultimately, when a researcher sees clear added value and feels confident in these principles, they are motivated to move beyond traditional approaches.
-This hopefully allows for creating a connection that transforms a theoretical model into a standard scientific tool.
+Since emulator development and application are often conducted by separate research communities, the success of these tools depends on bridging the gap between them.
+We argue that when developers keep specific applications in mind from the outset, the transition to practical use becomes significantly more seamless.
+To support this, developers should prioritize adequacy for a scientific purpose, trustworthiness, and accessibility of their models, as these are the core values that applied researchers require to trust and apply a model.
+Ultimately, seeing clear added value and feeling confident in these principles, may motivate applied researchers to move beyond traditional approaches.
+This hopefully allows for the creation of a connection that transforms a theoretical model into a standard scientific tool.

-\paragraph{Funding Statement} N.E. is part of SPEED2ZERO, a Joint Initiative co-financed by the ETH Board.
-L.S. was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC number 2064/1 – Project number 390727645.
+\paragraph{Funding Statement} N.E., M.Sa., and M.Sc. are part of SPEED2ZERO, a Joint Initiative co-financed by the ETH Board.
+L.S. was supported by the \textit{Deutsche Forschungsgemeinschaft} (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC number 2064/1 – Project number 390727645.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting L.S..
+M.L. received funding managed by the \textit{Agence Nationale de la Recherche} under France 2030 bearing the references ANR-22-EXTR-0005 (TRACCS-PC4-EXTENDING project) and ANR-22-EXTR-0011 (TRACCS-PC10-LOCALISING project).
+P.L.B receives funding from ARIA and DSIT and Pillar VC under the Encode: Al for Science Fellowship.
+R.B. is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project number 537063406.